RandyMcMillan/nostr-p2p-nodejs/README.md

 `inbox :` Subscribe to messages via their message id.
 `rpc   :` Subscribe to messages via their subject tag.

+Here is an example of how to use these interfaces:

 ```ts
 // Internal events are emitted and received on the event interface.
 node.evt.on('filter', err => console.log('filter', err))